I don’t know how the topic of how much gas you should store in your boat has become such a hotly debated topic, but it has?

 When I put away my Sea-Doo Spark, I like having the gas tank at 1 or 2 bars on the gas gauge.

-The honest truth is that both ways are fine, but I consider having little gas to be slightly better.
+The honest truth is that both ways are fine, but I consider having a little gas to be slightly better.

 Let’s go over the reason for both and why, overall, nearly empty is better.